 When comparing Light Table vs IDLE, the Slant community recommends Light Table for most people.
-In the question“What are the best IDEs or editors for Python?”
-Light Table is ranked 20th while IDLE is ranked 24th.
+In the question“What are the best Python IDEs or editors?”
+Light Table is ranked 24th while IDLE is ranked 27th.
 The most important reason people chose Light Table is:

 With LT's inline evaluation, you don't have to re-compile your whole source file.
 Each time you want to see an output, all you have to do is hover your cursor over the line you'd like to evaluate and press `ctrl+enter`; LT will evaluate that line of code for you.